 This episode’s pearls of wisdom:

-“When finish a PhD, we know how to get information.
+“When we finish a PhD, we know how to get information.
 When someone talks to you about a new genetic approach, you know how to go to PubMed and go deep down.
 So what we really learn from a PhD is how to get information.
 I’m very disciplined – I looked for books about financial budgets, scaling up, how to hire people, I read one about introverts and leadership, so several books that really relate to me.”

 “What drives me every morning to go to work is the big goal, a sense of mission – why am I doing this?
 Sometimes it seems overwhelming because there’s so much to do… But it’s ok, I have a mission.
 Just grab some paper and step by step – what I ‘m going to do first, second, third.
 And this is how you organize things and then move along, you know?
 And it’s so nice everyday that you tick a box.
 You see the mission coming, and it’s so much more exciting than depressing.”